Muterra/doc-golix/spec.md

 ### 6. Historical frames

 A record of the recent history of the dynamic binding's static MUIDs, sorted in ascending order of recency (ie, oldest first).
 Without this field, dynamic bindings are susceptible to replay attacks.
 All MOBD records must include at least one historical MUID.
 There is a balance here between network state management (more history is better) and size optimization (less history is better).

-If (and only if) the frame count is zero will this indicate a new dynamic binding.
-In this case, the historical frames field must be a single unique nonce.
-This makes it possible to have multiple dynamic bindings with the same (binding agent + original bound MUIDs) seed.
-This nonce must never be repeated for the same seed.
+If (and only if) the history length is zero will this indicate a new dynamic binding, in which case historical frames will be empty (zero-length).

-We recommend using a sufficiently strong random number generator to produce a 32-bit nonce, padding the result out with zeros to achieve 65B-length.
-The availability of the resultant dynamic address should then be verified against the binder's preferred persistence providers.
-The weaker the random number generator, the more important the verification.

 ### 7. Targets length